-Well I have been busy.
-Check out the featured film and script page for new additions of a few short films.
+Well, I have been busy.
+Check out the feature film and script page for new additions of a few short films.

 The Tram, What is Reality?, Blow, Harvested (versions one and two) and now He loves me, she loves me not.